Volker Türk

 Volker Türk (born 27 August 1965) is an Austrian lawyer and United Nations official.
 He has been the UN High Commissioner for Human Rights since October 2022.

+Early life and education

+Volker Türk was born on 27 August 1965 in Linz, Austria.

+He attended the Linz Khevenhuller Gymnasium.

+Türk received a Master of Laws from the Johannes Kepler University Linz.
+He received a doctorate in international law from the University of Vienna, where his doctoral dissertation was on the office of the United Nations High Commissioner for Refugees (UNHCR) and its mandate.

 Career

 Early years

 In 1991, Türk became a UN Junior Professional Officer and had a temporary assignment in Kuwait funded by the Austrian Foreign Ministry.
 He then held posts with the UNHCR in different regions of the world, including Malaysia, Kosovo, Bosnia-Herzegovina and the Democratic Republic of Congo.
 He later became the Director of the Division of International Protection at UNHCR headquarters in Geneva.
 In February 2015, he was appointed Assistant High Commissioner for Protection, making him the highest-ranking Austrian UN official; he played a role in the development of the Global Compact on Refugees.

 On 18 April 2019, Türk was appointed by Secretary-General António Guterres to be Assistant Secretary-General for Strategic Coordination in the Executive Office of the Secretary-General at the UN Secretariat.
 From 2021 to 2022, he served as Under-Secretary-General for Policy in the Executive Office.
 Türk coordinated UN global policy work and follow-up to the Secretary-General’s “Call to Action for Human Rights” and report, "Our Common Agenda".